balt-dev/bytesized-gf/README.md

 Contributions are welcome!
 Feel free to open a PR with any changes you may want to make.
 Make sure to add yourself to `CONTRIBUTORS.txt`.

-To add a new glyph, you need to do three things:
+**DO NOT edit the .ufo file in the `sources` directory!
+It will be overwritten.** Instead, do this:

-1. Draw the new glyph in the spritesheet in `spritesheet.png`.
+1. Draw the new glyph in `sources/glyphs/<name>.png`, where `<name>` can be anything you like

-   Each glyph has a bounding box of 3 wide by 10 tall, with 1 pixel of padding on each side, but it's strongly recommended to keep it within 4 pixels tall - the box has 4 pixels for top diacritics, 4 pixels for the actual glyph, and 2 for bottom diacritics.
+   Each glyph must have an image size of 3 wide by 10 tall, but it's strongly recommended to keep it within 4 pixels tall - each image has 4 pixels for top diacritics,
+   4 pixels for the actual glyph, and 2 for bottom diacritics.

    If at all possible, the regular bounding box should only be broken for diacritics.

-2. Add a glyph name to `glyphnames.txt`

-   This name doesn't _have_ to match up with the glyph's canonical name, but it probably should.

-3. Add the glyph's Unicode codepoint to a new line in `glyphset.txt`
+2. Add the metadata to `sources/glyphs.toml`

-   Each line in this file contains `U+`, then a hexadecimal string dictating the Unicode codepoint the glyph represents.
+   Each entry in this file has:
+   - A name, dictating its glyph name in the font - this is the text between `['` and `']`
+   - A list of Unicode codepoints that it represents - this is the `codepoints` field
+   - A path to the image that the glyph shows - this is the `image` field, relative to `sources/glyphs/`

 # Changelog